First Jerusalem-born American gets U.S. passport that lists 'Israel' as birthplace

 Since Israel was founded in 1948, successive American governments declined to recognize any country as having sovereignty over Jerusalem, and State Department policy was to list only the city as a birthplace, leaving resolution of such a sensitive issue to the parties in the dispute.

-But in 2017 Trump recognised Jerusalem as Israel’s capital and in 2018 year moved the U.S. Embassy to the city for Tel Aviv, to reactions of anger and dismay including from European allies.
+But in 2017 Trump recognised Jerusalem as Israel’s capital and in 2018 moved the U.S. Embassy to the city from Tel Aviv, to reactions of anger and dismay including from European allies.

 On Thursday, reflecting those changes, U.S. Secretary of State Mike Pompeo announced the passport change.